*This post may contain affiliate links.

 Homemade all-purpose cleaner

-If you cannot wait for two weeks to make your own, I really like this kind.
+If you can’t wait for two weeks to make your own, I really like this kind.
 It smells amazing!

 Toxin ingredients in all-purpose cleaners

-This homemade all-purpose cleaner is a double-whammy because vinegar and citrus are both excellent cleaners and disinfectants.
-You could just use distilled water and citrus rinds, but adding vinegar makes it a more powerful cleaner and I don’t find that I can smell the vinegar at all.
+This DIY all-purpose cleaner is a double-whammy because vinegar and citrus are both excellent cleaners and disinfectants.
+You could just use distilled water and citrus rinds, but adding vinegar makes it a more powerful cleaner and, if you’re worried about the vinegar smell, I don’t find that I can smell the vinegar at all.
 Now, let’s get to the recipe.

 - enough vinegar to fill a jar